You’ve got to like talking to people because you’re going to talk to a lot of them.

 I do pharmacy benefit management for workers comp and also auto injuries.
 Workers comp entitles being a liaison between the claims adjusters and their claimants, the pharmacies and the doctors writing the prescriptions.
 Any injury has a specific formulary set in whatever state they’re in.
 If the medications aren’t on that formulary, they’ll require authorizations from the claims adjusters.
 So the process is the claimant will go to the doctor, he’ll write out the scripts.
 In a perfect world, the pharmacy will receive the prescriptions.
 Anything that’s through the formulary, they can get right away, it’s paid for 100%.
 If it requires an authorization from the claims adjuster or a utilization review or a nurse case manager, we send it and the request.

 For injury claims, we have formularies that are set depending on the jurisdiction of the injury and which body part was injured.
 California and New York are the toughest as far as getting authorizations for medications off the formulary.
 We get updates all the time that things are changing.
 That’s also a challenge for all of our programmers to keep up.
-Then there’s a QA team that’s double-checking things, especially for the newer people.
+Then there’s a QA team that’s double-checking things.
 They’re making a lot of changes, trying to make it more fluid and flow a little smoother, trying to get rid of the pharmacies having to call.
-They’re trying to work with their vendors so they don’t have to rely on that because that seems to be one of the biggest problems.
 The big chains are the problems because they’re overworked and understaffed and now they’re doing vaccinations on top of it all.
 Hopefully soon when they save something that needs an authorization it’ll automatically go into a queue for us that we can pull out so we don’t have to rely on those phone calls that don’t happen 75% of the time.

 A pharmacy, if they get a rejection, they never read the screens, which is our biggest frustration.
 They’ll just say, “Oh.
 It was denied.”
 No, it’s not denied, read the screen.
 It says “rejected for whatever reason, start preauthorization request, please call” and then our phone number, in red... almost flashing!
 A lot of times they don’t follow through.
 So if nobody calls us, we don’t know they need this medication and it can sit there forever until somebody takes action.
 A lot of times, it’ll be the claimants calling, going “Where’s my…?”
 They’re upset, they’ve been waiting already for maybe four or five days.
 I just preach to the claimants, “Please, whenever you know you’re going to need a prescription, please call us first.
 We’re open 7 days a week, holidays included.
 Please call and let us know so we’re aware and we can do what we need to do to get the approval from your claims adjuster.”
 Half of it is training claimants, and trying to school the pharmacies.
 Even doctors will call, making sure stuff’s going through.